marc-chatroux-elmarcofr38/Imbriqua_Structure_Loader/README.md

 * Integrate SQL migration files : All execution don't take in account any old result and old input file.
 No file provide to migrate database after modification of classes or attributes

 ## How to use

 ## Reference

-All resource and files for OMG consortium can be found in the folder "resource" of this repository.
+All resource and files from OMG consortium can be found in the folder "resource" of this repository.
 It contain actual and previus version of BPMN™, DD™, MOF™, OCL™, UML® and XMI® specification.

 ## Copyright